 Solid-state power control technology on the A350 XWB eliminates the need for individual circuit breakers in the cockpit, cabin and electronics bay – providing a modern method of power control management throughout the aircraft.
 The application of variable frequency generators, which were first introduced with the A380, provides more power with less weight and lower maintenance costs, along with increased reliability.

 Another A380-proven concept is the use of two hydraulic circuits (instead of three on other jetliners), with redundancy provided by a dual-channel electro-hydraulic backup system.
-In addition, A350 XWB’s hydraulics will be operated at the higher pressure level of 5,000 psi., which also is used on the A380.
+Just as on the A380, the A350 XWB’s hydraulics will be operated at the higher pressure level of 5,000 psi.
 This increased operating pressure reduces the size of pipes, actuators and other system components while also facilitating the overall access – leading to improved reliability and maintainability, as well as reducing weight and increasing cost savings.

 Highly efficient wing

 The A350 XWB is a faster, more efficient and quieter aircraft as the result of its advanced wing design – which combines aerodynamic enhancements already validated on the A380 with further improvements developed by Airbus engineers.
 Built primarily from carbon composite materials, the wing is optimised through extensive use of computational fluid dynamics and wind tunnel testing for a fast cruise speed of Mach 0.85.
 This reduces trip times, improves overall efficiency, and extends the aircraft’s range.

 All three A350 XWB versions share the same wing planform – with a 64.7-metre wingspan, a total area of 442 sq. metres, and high swept leading edge.
 In addition the internal wing structure will be scaled to meet the specific requirements of each aircraft variant.